hamsan6/hamsan6/README.md

 - 👋 Hi, I’m @hamsan6
 - 👀 I’m interested in data
-- 🌱 I’m currently learning to relearn coding and sql
+- 🌱 I’m currently relearning coding and advanced sql
-- 💞️ I’m looking to collaborate on nah
+- 💞️ I’m looking to collaborate on great ideas
 - 📫 How to reach me ...

 <!---